Pauan/SaltyBetBot/README.md

    If you accidentally close the twitch.tv tab, just refresh the saltybet.com tab and it will re-open it.

 How to build (for programmers only)
 ===================================

+Make sure that you [have Rust installed](https://www.rust-lang.org/en-US/install.html), and then run these commands:

 ```
 cd compile